microsoft/presidio/docs/development.md

 In it, you can also find test scenarios testing the integration between Presidio services through REST API.
-These tests should be annotated with 'integration' pytest marker `@pytest.mark.integration`, while tests calling a single servcie API layer should be annotated with 'api' pytest marker `@pytest.mark.api`.
+These tests should be annotated with 'integration' pytest marker `@pytest.mark.integration`, while tests calling a single service API layer should be annotated with 'api' pytest marker `@pytest.mark.api`.

 Running the e2e-tests locally can be done in two ways: